Should I go with a mortgage broker or a bank?

 Many people will approach their local bank to obtain a mortgage loan.
-Since the person has a checking and savings account with the bank, and possibly other loans such as a car loan or a credit card, it makes sense to work with an institution which is familiar to them.
+Since the person has a checking and savings account with the bank, and possibly other loans such as a car loan or a credit card, it makes sense to work with an institution that is familiar to them.
 Thus, the basic advantages of a bank are:

-- Convenient to talk to someone that is familiar
+- Convenient to talk to someone that is familiar.

-- Competitive interest rates, often extremely low
+- Competitive interest rates, are often extremely low.

 On the other hand, there are some disadvantages to working with the local bank:

-- Limited number of loan offerings
+- A limited number of loan offerings

 - Banks do not disclose the yield or spread on the mortgage (more about this later)

 - Access may be difficult, especially if the bank is large

 Concerning the yield or spread on the mortgage; this refers to a fee paid to the loan officer.
 When banks use their funds on a mortgage, they are not required to disclose this fee.
 This means the loan officer could be making $300 on the loan or $3,000, but you won’t know.

 The conservative lending policies are a perfect fit for people that have excellent credit scores.
 However, borrowers with lower scores or unusual circumstances may not be able to qualify for the bank’s loan.